 When-Issued, Delayed-Delivery and Forward-Delivery Transactions.
 A when-issued security is one whose terms are available and for which a market exists, but which has not been issued.
 In a forward-delivery transaction, a Fund contracts to purchase securities for a fixed price at a future date beyond customary settlement time.
 "Delayed-delivery" refers to securities transactions on the secondary market where settlement occurs in the future.
 In each of these transactions, the parties fix the payment obligation and the interest rate that they will receive on the securities at the time the parties enter the commitment; however, they do not pay money or deliver securities until a later date.
-Typically, no income accrues on securities a Fund has committed to purchase before the securities are delivered, although the Fund may earn income on securities it has in a segregated account to cover its position.
+Typically, no income accrues on securities a Fund has committed to purchase before the securities are delivered.
 A Fund will only enter into these types of transactions with the intention of actually acquiring the securities, but may sell them before the settlement date.